We have collected some relevant scientific resources here to share with you, covering:

 Nutrition and Cognition

-- Controlled trial of vitamin-mineral supplementation: Effects of intelligence and performance
+- A controlled trial of vitamin-mineral supplementation: Effects of intelligence and performance (study in children).

 A triple-blind placebo-controlled design capable of determining whether supplements could produce significant gains in standardized validated indices of intelligence/performance.
 Results showed highly significant improvements in I.Q with the 100% RDA group showing an (average) 3.7 point IQ increase, and one-third of the cohort showing a 10 point IQ jump.
 The 200% RDA group showed lower improvements, similar to the 50% RDA group.